SuraiyaMahmuda/SuraiyaMahmuda/README.md

 ---

+Welcome to my GitHub profile!
 I’m a **final-year student of Computer Science and Engineering at Jahangirnagar University (JU)** with a CGPA of **3.78 out of 4.00**.
 I aspire to become a **dedicated faculty member** in the future, with strong interests in **Cybersecurity**, **Software Engineering**, and **Applied Machine Learning**.
 I am deeply committed to academic excellence, technical learning, and contributing impactful research and innovations in the field of computing.

 ---